qinzhang11/qinzhang11.github.io/index.md

 - **Mar, 2025:** A paper, “Deep learning based open set recognition: A survey (基于深度学习的开放集识别研究综述）”, is accepted by Chinese Journal of Computers (计算机学报，CCF-T1 journal) and coming soon online.
 Congratulations, Ziqi!
 - **Feb, 2025:** I will attend AAAI-2025 in person, wish to see you in Philadelphia, Pennsylvania.
 - **Feb, 2025:** A paper, "The rise of small language models", is accepted by IEEE Intelligent Systems, and available online.
 Congratulations!
-- **Nov, 2024**: I passed the job report for promotion to Tenured Associate Professor!
-Thank you all for the support and help!
 - **Nov, 2024**: A paper, “Self data augmentation for Open Domain Question Answering”, is accepted by TOIS (CCF-A journal).
 Congratulations, Mengqi!
 - **Nov, 2024**: A paper, “CoopRide: Cooperate All Grids in City-Scale Ride-Hailing Dispatching with Multi-Agent Reinforcement Learning”,  is accepted by SIGKDD, 2025!
 Congratulations to all coauthors!
 - **Oct, 2024**: A project, “Research on robust open-set learning with complex data noise”, is approved, which is supported by Guangdong Basic and Applied Basic Research Foundation.